 Admissions essays are used for assessment and placement.
 Students may be admitted on academic probation and/or required to attend a The Seattle School Writing Workshop if application essays are deemed unsatisfactory.

 Step 4: Participate in a group interview

 Once you have submitted the materials listed above, you will be invited to participate in a group interview.
-Please note that in order to complete your application, you will be required to attend a two-hour interview on one of the dates listed below.
-March 13, 2023 is the last available interview to be considered for the Fall 2023 cohort of the MACP: Low-Residency program.
+Please note that in order to complete your application, you will be required to attend a two hour interview during one of the dates listed below.

 We place a high value on gaining a holistic experience of our applicants and are intentional about creating an opportunity for each applicant to be seen and known.
 Our interviews are conducted in small groups (5-7 applicants each) and focus on dialogue and group dynamics.
 This is not a competitive job interview; the intent is to create a context to experience you, how you interact, and what you bring to a group and a conversation.
 Each interview group is facilitated by a faculty or instructional staff member.
 The interview process enables us to gain greater insight into who you are and what you bring.
 It also provides you with a taste for the relational learning culture at The Seattle School.
 Following the group interview, applicants gather in a large group to debrief and share their experiences with one another.

 |October 26, 2022||Monday, November 7, 2022 (On-Campus)*|